-The Placement Officer contacts representatives of industry, business, and government to arrange for on- and off-campus recruitment of students.
+The Placement Office contacts representatives of the agricultural industry to arrange for on- and off-campus recruitment of students.

 Individual counselling related to career planning and employment information associated with agriculture is available.
-Students are informed of employment opportunities in the college newspaper and by notices posted on bulletin boards at various locations on campus.
-Information on career planning and potential employers is also available at the Placement Office and the College Library.
+Students are informed of employment opportunities which are posted on bulletin boards at various locations on campus.
+General information on career planning and potential employers is also available at the Placement Office.